-Brooke Lazar: How did you become interested in the details of finances?
+Brooke Lazar (BL): How did you become interested in the details of finance?

 I bought my first stock as a 17-year-old employee of a trucking company.
 The company offered an employee stock purchase plan, and I thought, "Why not?"
 The plan was a great deal.
-Investing immediately hooked me, but it took decades before I connected the behavioral part—more money did not improve my happiness or success.
-In fact, money compromised both of them.
+Investing hooked me, but it took decades before I connected the behavioral part—more money did not improve my happiness or success.
+Money compromised both of them.

 Next, I doubled a small investment in less than a year, which was pure luck during the early days of the technology boom.
-This investment was actually worse, because early successes at stock-picking will almost always lead to much larger risks and much more expensive mistakes later on.
+This investment was worse because early successes at stock-picking will almost always lead to much larger risks and much more expensive mistakes later on.

 The lesson: playing with "free" money—whether it's an inheritance, a bonus, or a lucky stock pick—encourages over-confidence and risky behavior and often leads to bad outcomes.

 My parents never talked about money, so I had to learn those lessons the hard way.
 I'm a big advocate for student financial literacy to save them from having to learn those hard lessons.

 BL: At one point, you co-hosted a financial radio show.
 What was it like talking to distinguished financiers?